 55″: This is the maximum size one should use for a monitor.
 The biggest monitors sold are 55″.Sony XBR55X850D $1100 Amazon

 OLED55B6P $2000 Amazon.
 OLED might not be the best idea as there are issues with temporary image retention (image burn-in).
 For frequent users, You must run the TV’s programs for fixing this issue.

-Best Stand for Triple Monitor Gaming or Office Use
+Holy Grail Monitor or Best Stand for Triple Monitor Gaming or Office Use

 Depending on your video card, triple monitor gaming tech is either AMD Eyefinity (requires one monitor on or with adapter to displayport) or nVidia Surround (requires triple DVI or triple displayport).
 Monitors can be connected through displayport to each other or each to the video card if the card has all 3 connections (ie HDMI, DVI, and displayport).
 See Budget Monitors at the top.